post-self/motes-played.post-self.ink/content/_index.md

 The tilde (~) is the punctuation mark of whimsy and on this I will not be swayed.

-### Content warnings:
+### Content notes:

-Mentions of rough, but consensual sex with one vague description; blood; themes of familial abuse; adult characters engaging with the world as children, unrelated to sex.
+Contains mentions of rough, but consensual sex with one vague description; blood; adult characters engaging with the world as children, unrelated to sex; themes of familial abuse.